 Is Meet and Greet parking always a more expensive option?

 In the table below we outline some comparisons that we completed using Airport Parking Shop:

 |Airport||Official Long Stay Parking average per day||Meet and Greet Parking Average per day||Potential Saving per day|

-Analysis based upon pre-booking Airport parking for the first week of May 2015.
+Analysis based upon average prices of pre-booking Airport parking from April – August 2022.
 Lowest priced Meet and Greet service is compared based upon car parks with Park Mark accreditation.

-This shows that depending on the airport you could be saving around £7 for a week’s parking.
-This doesn’t seem a particularly huge saving, but when you think that you are saving a few quid and being met right at the airport, not having to wait around for long bus transfers (that can be up to 20 minutes) and battle with luggage and the family… we think that’s a pretty good tip to know!
+This shows that depending on the airport you could be saving around £21.20 for a week’s parking.
+Now we think these are pretty great savings!
+Especially when you put it into perspective that if you’re travelling with family, you could easily buy an affordable meal for everyone at that price.
+Or if you’re travelling solo, you could potentially get lounge access for around that price!
+Not to mention, you’ll be met right at the airport, not having to wait around for long bus transfers (that can be up to 20 minutes) and battle with luggage and the family… we think that’s a pretty good tip to know!

 “But wait!”
 I hear you cry, “How do I trust this service?”

 No worries!
 When doing this research, we only chose the lowest priced Meet and Greet that was Park Mark accredited, although most are safe and secure.

 Park Mark accreditation means that the car park has been vetted by the Police and found to meet their minimum list of criteria.
 This means that they adhere to a high quality of management, they have sufficient lighting, the car park is under surveillance, and it is a clean environment.